PrefectHQ/prefect/docs/core/tutorial/03-parameterized-flow.md

 _(In case you're curious, `area=None` will fetch live data for all known aircraft, regardless of the area it's in)_

-How might we make use of these function parameters within a Prefect Flow?
+How might we make use of these function parameters within a Prefect `Flow`?
 By using `prefect.Parameter`:

 ```python{1,6,7,10}
 from prefect import Parameter